Xeus/Karaoke-Flow/README.md

 Type 'foreman start' in the "./Karaoke-Flow" directory to start up the node.js process.

 Connect to http://localhost:5000 to get your flow started!
+Or see an online demo at http://karaokeflow.herokuapp.com/ with a populated db.

 # Changes

-Last update 02 Apr 12:  Added some JSON/REST, AJAX updates for rhymes.
+Last update 24 Apr 12: Added more helpful comments/docs, updated README.md.

 # TODO:
 - fix gap in looped beat tracks (HTML5 bug?)